coracle-social/welshman/README.md

 # Paravel

 Another nostr toolkit, focused on creating highly a configurable client system.
+What paravel provides is less a library of code than a library of abstractions.
+Odds are you will end up creating a custom implementation of every component to suit your needs, but if you start with paravel that will be much easier than if you pile on parameters over time.

 # Utilities

-- [Deferred](./lib/Deferred.ts') is just a promise with `resolve` and `reject` methods.
+- [Deferred](./src/Deferred.ts') is just a promise with `resolve` and `reject` methods.
-- [EventBus](./lib/EventBus.ts') is an implementation of an event bus.
+- [EventBus](./src/EventBus.ts') is an implementation of an event bus.
-- [Socket](./lib/Socket.ts') is a wrapper around isomorphic-ws that handles connection status and json parsing/serialization.
+- [Socket](./src/Socket.ts') is a wrapper around isomorphic-ws that handles connection status and json parsing/serialization.

 # Components

-- [Pool](./lib/Pool.ts') is a thin wrapper around `Map` for use with `Relay`s.
+- [Pool](./src/Pool.ts') is a thin wrapper around `Map` for use with `Relay`s.
-- [Executor](./lib/Executor.ts') implements common nostr flows on `target`
+- [Executor](./src/Executor.ts') implements common nostr flows on `target`

-# Executables
+# Executor targets

-Executables have an event `bus` and a `send` method and are passed to an `Executor` for use.
+Executor targets have an event `bus`, a `send` method, a `cleanup` method, and are passed to an `Executor` for use.

-- [Relay](./lib/Relay.ts') takes a `Socket` and provides listeners for different verbs.
+- [Relay](./src/Relay.ts') takes a `Socket` and provides listeners for different verbs.
-- [Relays](./lib/Relays.ts') takes an array of `Socket`s and provides listeners for different verbs, merging all events into a single stream.
+- [Relays](./src/Relays.ts') takes an array of `Socket`s and provides listeners for different verbs, merging all events into a single stream.
-- [Plex](./lib/Plex.ts') takes an array of urls and a `Socket` and sends and receives wrapped nostr messages over that connection.
+- [Plex](./src/Plex.ts') takes an array of urls and a `Socket` and sends and receives wrapped nostr messages over that connection.

 # Example